DawoudTormos/SE-web-scraper-linkedin/README.md

  - Scraping is done with selenium library and its chrome driver.
  - I am editing user agent to that of chrome on windows to hide the user agent of selenium.
  - I am randomizing the time between clicks for any software to help not to detect bot movement.
- - still a user needs to do captchaa and security checks when needed
+ - still a user needs to do captchaa and security checks when needed.
+The software waits you to do that before it continues.

 Steps: